This post contains affiliate links. See our disclosure policy here.

 To make this cocktail, you’ll need the following ingredients:

-White Rum: This is the base spirit.
-It’s a type of rum made with molasses or sugar cane juice and a neutral spirit that is filtered and bottled right away without the aging process.
-We used BACARDÍ Superior White Rum because it has a soft and sweet taste that pairs well with other ingredients without overpowering them.
-For a mocktail version of this drink, use Lyre’s White Cane Spirit in place of the rum.
+White Rum: This is a type of rum made with molasses or sugar cane juice and alcohol that is filtered and bottled right away without the aging process.
+We used BACARDÍ Superior White Rum because it has a soft and slightly sweet rum flavor.
+For a mocktail version of this drink, try Lyre’s Non-Alcoholic White Cane Spirit in place of the rum.

 Coconut Milk: This is a thin, milky liquid made extracted from the pulp of coconuts.
 We used So Delicious Dairy Free Coconut Milk because it has a smooth texture and light taste.